CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 3. Using the true photo and the test photo, the neural network should output a similarity score of the faces in the two photos.

 4. If the similarity score output by the neural network is below a certain threshold (that is, the people in the two photos look dissimilar), we deny access, and if they are above the threshold, we grant access.

+The following diagram illustrates this process:

 ## The faces dataset
 The dataset that we have chosen is the Database of Faces, created by AT&T Laboratories, Cambridge.